 - The loan cannot be assumed directly as an investment property unless the original borrower has already satisfied the occupancy period requirements (more on this below).

-Final Thoughts: Can You Assume an FHA Loan for an Investment Property?
+Can You Assume an FHA Loan for an Investment Properties in 2026?

 The FHA does not allow direct loan assumptions for investment properties, but real estate investors can still take advantage of an FHA loan assumption if they meet the one-year occupancy requirement.